Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

 A custom option was chosen as it allows us the maximum flexibility in implementation and the least amount of external dependencies.

 As it turns out, the basics of a Durable Task Framework are fairly easy to implement.
-The basic premise is as follows:

-1. A job is a class that implements one of the `AJob<T>` base classes
-2. Jobs are singletons and are part of the DI system.
-3. A job's `Run` method may be called many times, and jobs have a "at least once" guarantee.
-Meaning they will run once, but may run more than once.
-4. All calls to sub-jobs are created via calling a static member on the sub-job class, and passing to it the `context` handed to the parent's `Run` method.
-5. Awaiting the result of a sub-job will `snapshot` the current job and replay all the events of the parent job once the child job is complete.
-This is fairly hard to understand without an example, but let's example a simple job:
+Logic is divided into two groups: Orchestrations and UnitsOfWork.
+A unit of work is a non-checkpointing job that is run and if the app crashes, it will be re-run from the beginning.
+It is assumed that these jobs will contain their own restart logic or be idempotent.
+Orchestrations are collectioons of units of work and other sub jobs that may be run, and restarted many times.

 ```csharp